scikit-image/scikit-image/doc/source/skips/1-governance.rst

-- **Code and major documentation changes, and changes to the API** require agreement by *two* core developers *and* no disagreement or requested changes by a core developer on the issue or pull-request page (lazy consensus).
+- **Code and major documentation changes, and changes to the API** require agreement by *two* core developers *and* no disagreement or requested changes by a core developer on the issue or pull request page (lazy consensus).
 In case of such changes, core developers are expected to wait about a week for others to give their opinion if they’re not confident that others would agree.